akrzemi1/papers/notes/contracts.md

 Questions
 ---------

-Q. Can a conforming implementation only type-system-check all the contract conditions and otherwise ignore them?
+1. Can a conforming implementation only type-system-check all the contract conditions and otherwise ignore them?

+2. Is it a bug when a function reports "failure" via error code (or any error handling mechanism other than exceptions) and the postcondition is violated?
+(Or, do postconditions need to be week if we signal failures by means ther than exceptions?)